ValentinKraft/Boost_PCL_UnrealThirdPartyPlugin/README.md

 THIRD_PARTY_INCLUDES_END
 ```

-Please note:
+**Please note:**
 * This Plugin doesn't provide a point cloud renderer.
-However, I'm developing a point cloud rendering at the moment, which you'll find on my portfolio.
+It merely includes the point cloud library (PCL).
+However, I'm developing a point cloud renderer plugin for Unreal at the moment, which you'll soon find on my portfolio.
 * This template is for static libraries (.lib) only (no dynamic DLLs).
 * The included PCL/Boost libraries are for Windows 64bit.